How to Set Personal Preferences on WordPress.com

 Fun: Select this box to tell WordPress to set up all of the options for you.
 This is called Fun Mode because WordPress sets random configurations for the Personal Settings, so you may be surprised with what you get.

-Instant Feedback: Select this box to have WordPress display instant feedback details on your posts after you publish them.
+Instant Post Feedback: Select this box to have WordPress display instant feedback details on your posts after you publish them.
 Information displayed includes things like social media sharing and tips for improving your posts.

-Keyboard Shortcuts: These shortcuts are designed to save you time navigating through the different areas of the Dashboard.
+Keyboard Shortcuts: These shortcuts are designed to save you time navigating through different areas of the Dashboard.
 Click the More Information link to read about how you can use keyboard shortcuts on your WordPress Dashboard.

 Browser Connection: You can select whether to use the HTTPS connection when visiting your WordPress Dashboard.
 HTTPS (Hypertext Transfer Protocol over Secure Sockets Layer) refers to a secure browser connection called SSL-encrypt, which protects your Internet connection and keeps out potential hackers.